Last updated on October 10th, 2019 at 10:55 am

-Solo Female Travel In Saudi Arabia was impossible for a long time.
-In fact not even men could get visas to visit.
+Solo female travel in Saudi Arabia was impossible for a long time.
+In fact, not even men could get visas to visit.
 Saudi Arabia has been one of the most difficult countries to visit due to strict visa regulations but they have recently started to slowly open their doors to tourists.

 Most people are skeptical and they ask Why visit travel Saudi Arabia?
 Is Saudi Arabia dangerous?
 Can women travel to Saudi Arabia, What can I do (Saudi Arabia Travel Guide)?
 This blog will answer all your questions and help you plan a trip to Saudi Arabia.

 The Kingdom of Saudi Arabia is the fifth largest Asian country, with 95% country classified as a dessert, it makes up most of the Arabian Peninsula.
 Home to an estimated 15% of the world’s proven oil reserves, Saudi Arabia is a key regional and global player.
-Not only is Saudi Arabia one of the richest country in the world, Saudi Arabia has been closed off to visitors for decades in a bid to protect the kingdom’s religious rules.
+Not only is Saudi Arabia one of the richest country in the world, but Saudi Arabia has also been closed off to visitors for decades in a bid to protect the kingdom’s religious rules.

 Where is Saudi Arabia and How to get there?